Berea-College-CSC-226/hw03-main/Answers/hw03_hermozafreitasr.md

 ```
     branching is useful in terms of upgrades or maintainance.
 If you already have some code that works
-    properly you'll want to keep it as it is, so that previous functionality doesn't dissapear
+    properly you'll want to keep it as it is, so that previous functionality doesn't dissapear.
 ```

 _Return to the Google Doc to continue this assignment._